craftcms/docs/docs/6.x/extend/templates.md

 - `DateTwigExtension` — Functions and filters for working with dates and times.
 - `ArrayTwigExtension` — Array helpers.
 - `TextTwigExtension` — Text manipulation helpers.
-- `HtmlTwigExtension` — HTML and markdown manipulation and filtering helpers.
+- `HtmlTwigExtension` — HTML and Markdown manipulation and filtering helpers.
 - `CpExtension` — Additional features available only to the “control panel” template mode.
 - `FeExtension` — Additional features available only to the “site” template mode.
 - `SinglePreloaderExtension` — Automatically loads single section entries when accessed like a global variable.
 (Only active when the `preloadSingles` setting is `true`.)